GluuFederation/cloud-native-edition/helm/README.md

 - Kubernetes 1.x
 - PV provisioner support in the underlying infrastructure
-- Helm
+- Helm3

 ### Instructions to set up Helm in a kubernetes cluster.
 1. To install kubernetes follow the official guide found at [kubernetes](https://kubernetes.io/docs/setup/).
 2. After that, install Helm by following the guide [here](https://helm.sh/docs/using_helm/)
-3. Once one has access to a cluster, and installed Helm.
-Next step is to initialize Helm.
-`$ helm init `
+3. If one wants to deploy to a different namespace apart from `default`, it should be created first.

 ## Instructions on installing the chart